 Floating Photovoltaics (FPV) is a fast-emerging niche application of solar energy.
 On the face of it, these systems might seem simple to install as all one needs to do place panels on water and somehow float them.
 However, there are many design iterations that go on in the background to ensure that the maximum output can be squeezed out of the project.
 Carrying out an early thorough data analysis of the site is one such major task that is of high importance.

-Glint Solar is one such company that is working on delivering high quality data to its clients.
-Glint Solar provides floating solar developers with both a site identification tool and pre-feasibility analyses to optimise planning and installation and reducing project risks.
-Based in Norway, they have created a leading analysis tool for floating solar installations and delivers reliable data using satellite data and machine learning algorithms.
+Glint Solar is one such company that is working on delivering high-quality data to its clients.
+Glint Solar provides floating solar developers with both a site identification tool and pre-feasibility analyses to optimize planning and installation and reduce project risks.
+Based in Norway, they have created a leading analysis tool for floating solar installations and deliver reliable data using satellite data and machine learning algorithms.
 We had the pleasure of interviewing Even Kvelland, the Co-Founder COO of Glint Solar to get some insights on the adoption of FPV.

 SE: What are the benefits of floating solar?

 EK: Floating solar offers several benefits compared to land-based solar.
 By virtue of being placed on a body of water, the installation doesn’t take up precious land.
 Floating solar has so far grown the most in Asia Pacific, largely as a consequence of the region’s high population.
 These installations can be advantageous even in less densely populated areas as it does not compete with agriculture land, and does not need deforested lands or contribute to additional environmental damage.
 Often you can also find suitable water bodies closer to the end user than the ground-based generation assets.
 Depending on the site and local environment, a floating solar installation may also reduce algae growth which can be problematic on water reservoirs.
 It may also lead to a reduction in water evaporation, and installation and deployment may be quicker than land-based solar.